Scheduling & Rollouts

 If a User meets the Targeting Rule's definition but does not qualify for the Feature by rollout, will they proceed to evaluate the next Targeting Rule?

-If a user qualifies for a target that has a rollout, and they have not yet received the rollout, the user will not proceed to the next target.
-Instead, they will remain in the rollout target. ex: If the rollout on the targeting rule is 0% and the user meets the targeting rule's definition, they will stay on the current targeting rule.
+If a user qualifies for a Targeting Rule that has a rollout, and they have not yet received the rollout, the user may or may not proceed to the next Targeting Rule depending on whether you have Passthrough Rollouts enabled.

 Passthrough Rollouts (effective for ALL DevCycle Projects - Date TBD)

-If your team is actively using the Scheduled Rollouts functionality for Targeting Rules, this change may affect Targeting Rules for your Features, so we've put together resources to make this transition as smooth as possible for you.
+If your team is actively using Scheduled Rollouts in your Targeting Rules, this change may affect how your Targeting Rules behave for your Features.
+We've put together resources to make this transition as smooth as possible for you.

 What are Passthrough Rollouts?

-Currently, any user that qualifies for the rule will be held on the rule and receive default values until the schedule or rollout has triggered.
+Currently, any user that qualifies for a rule that contains a Scheduled Rollout, will be held on the rule and receive default values until the schedule or rollout has triggered.

 Here is an example scenario of Passthrough Rollouts' expected behaviour: